Top 7 Theme Parks for the Holidays

 7. Silver Dollar City

 Silver Dollar City, one of the highest-ranked parks in the country, transforms over the holidays with a park-wide Christmas event.
-Shows include Rudolph’s Holly Jolly Christmas Light Parade, It’s a Wonderful Life onstage, Frosty the musical, a living Nativity and much more.
+Shows include Rudolph’s Holly Jolly Christmas Light Parade, It’s a Wonderful Life onstage, a musical adaptation of A Christmas Carol, a living Nativity and much more.

 Fly into: Springfield-Branson National Airport or Branson Airport